autumn-info-442a/team-e/HW2.md

 # Problem

 COVID-19, quarantine, online-schooling, and online work will forever shape the way students interact with others.
 Due to the lack of social interaction, students are unable to make meaningful connections with others who have similar interests.
-Social interaction is a pivotal aspect of the college experience as according to Hurst, B., Wallace, R., & Nixon, S. B. (2013.
-It improves learning by enhancing knowledge of literacy, ciritcal thinking, and problem-solving skills.
+Social interaction is a pivotal aspect of the college experience as according to Hurst, B., Wallace, R., & Nixon, S. B. (2013).
+It improves learning by enhancing knowledge of literacy, critical thinking, and problem-solving skills.
 Finding other students with similar interests is a much larger challenge now than every before as students are quarantined and taking classes from behind a screen.
 How might we enable students to make meaningful connections with one another in a virtual environment?

 # Solution

 ## Explore

-We envisioned a web application that will allow users to browse categories of interest, join groups, and post updated to groups.
+We envisioned a web application that will allow users to browse categories of interest, join groups, and post updates to groups.
 This type of platform fosters social interaction with one another and hosts an avenue of making new friends and exploring new interests.
-We will leverage a card layout for the content on the page, sizable to the screen being used by the user.
+We will leverage a card layout for the content on the pages, sizable to the screen being used by the user.

 This service is for UW students, but could be expanded to other institutions in the future.
 This platform is meant for broad and specific groups, (i.e. "Studying" or "IMA pick-up basketball 5-7pm").
 The overarching goal is to facilitate meaningful connections with other students.